lazygyu/cyphers_defense_js/README.md

 git clone git://github.com/lazygyu/cyphers_defense_js.git
 ```

 There is no server-side script.
-So just put files to accessable path then you can see the game with a webbrowser which supports HTML5 (ex: google chrome, internet explorer 9+, etc).
+So just put files to accessible path then you can see the game with a web browser which supports HTML5 (ex: google chrome, internet explorer 9+, etc).

 ## Demo